hainakus/PoolSkins-MiningcoreUI/README.md

-# 🚀 Welcome to your WebComponents Frontend awesome Mining Core UI!
+# 🚀 Miningcore on WebComponents Frontend awesome Mining Core UI!

 This project has been created using **webpack-cli**, you can now run